Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Introduction

 Our goal is to apply numerical and probabilistic analysis to evaluate and improve upon the optimization and sampling strategies in VMC.
 To this end, we first provide a unified perspective on several major VMC optimizers, namely gradient descent, quantum natural gradient descent (also known as stochastic reconfiguration), and the linear method.
 Reviewing these methods in a unified way clarifies a path toward improvement.
 Specifically, we introduce a new \emph{Rayleigh-Gauss-Newton} (RGN) method and prove RGN achieves superlinear convergence as the wavefunction approaches the ground state.

-Next we analyze the stochastic sampling used in VMC.
+Next we analyze the Markov chain Monte Carlo (MCMC) sampling used in VMC.
 We establish a quantitative extension of the zero-variance principle \cite{gubernatis2016quantum,becca2017quantum} of VMC that we call the vanishing-variance principle.
-The vanishing-variance principle guarantees that stochastic noise in energy and energy gradient estimates converges to zero as the wavefunction nears an eigenstate.
-However, despite the vanishing variance, the gradients themselves converge to zero when approaching an eigenstate, so relative accuracy is \emph{not} guaranteed.

-Due to the presence of gradient error, the quality of the sampling plays a major role in determining VMC's convergence.
-Specifically, as the wavefunction changes during optimization, sometimes new regions of configuration space suddenly become available to the sampler for exploration.
-These events may result in spikes in the energy estimate.
-Using standard MCMC samplers as in \cite{carleo2017solving}, the wavefunction is slow to recover from the energy spikes; however, by using the parallel tempering method \cite{swendsen1986replica}, RGN can be made robust to the energy spikes, without comprising its desirable convergence properties.
+This principle guarantees that the energy estimates converge to the true energy as the wavefunction nears an eigenstate.
+However, away from an eigenstate, the accuracy of the energy estimates is \emph{not} guaranteed.
+The energy estimates can have a high variance and can even exhibit energy spikes (see Figure \ref{fig:tempering}).
+To stabilize these energy estimates, variance reduction strategies are needed.
+Using a standard MCMC sampler as in \cite{carleo2017solving}, the wavefunction is slow to recover from the energy spikes ($\sim 10^3$ iterations); however, using the parallel tempering MCMC method \cite{swendsen1986replica}, the recovery period is much quicker ($\sim 10^2$ iterations).
+Variance reduction strategies such as parallel tempering can be essential for realizing the full potential of VMC in large-scale applications.

-Lastly, we obtain highly accurate variational estimates for the ground-state energies of transverse-field Ising and XXZ models with as many as $400$ spins.
-Compared to past benchmark results obtained using natural gradient descent \cite{carleo2017solving}, we obtain the same or higher accuracy in fewer iterations by using the Rayleigh-Gauss-Newton method along with parallel tempering.
+Lastly, by using the Rayleigh-Gauss-Newton method along with parallel tempering, we obtain highly accurate variational estimates for the ground-state energies of transverse-field Ising and XXZ models with as many as $400$ spins.
+Compared to past benchmark results obtained using natural gradient descent \cite{carleo2017solving}, we obtain the same or higher accuracy in fewer iterations.
+Since RGN is only slightly more expensive than natural gradient descent, by less than a factor of two in our tests, we conclude that RGN can improve the overall efficiency of VMC.

 The rest of the paper is organized as follows.
 Section \ref{sec:vmc} gives an overview of variational Monte Carlo, Section \ref{sec:optimization} analyzes optimization methods, Section \ref{sec:sampling} analyzes sampling methods, Section \ref{sec:results} presents numerical experiments, and Section \ref{sec:conclusion} concludes.